ClementNerma/NightOS/docs/specs/services/system/hw.md

 ## Unique device identifier

-Each device gets a _unique device identifier_ (UDI) encoded on 8 bytes, which identifies a unique hardware component.
-It is unique across components and consistent across reboots.
+Each device gets a _unique device identifier_ (UDI) encoded on 8 bytes, which identifies a unique hardware device.
+It is unique across devices and consistent across reboots.
 Unlike the [KDI](../../kernel/hardware.md#kernel-device-identifier), the UDI is generated randomly to prevent from getting informations on the hardware just from the UDI.

 The identification mechanism depends on the connection type and is yet to be specified.